braze-inc/braze-docs/_includes/inapp_message_troubleshooting.md

 #### My in-app message wasn't shown all users on this platform

 1. Is your campaign configured to target either Mobile Apps or Web Browsers as appropriate?
-As an example, if your campaign only targets Web Browsers, it will send send to Android devices.
+As an example, if your campaign only targets Web Browsers, it will not send to Android devices.
 2. Did you implement a custom UI, and is it working as intended?
 Is there other app-side custom handling or suppression that could be intefering with display?
 3. Has this particular platform and app version ever showed in-app messages successfully?
 4. Did the trigger take place locally on the device?
 Note that a REST call can't be used to trigger an in-app message in the SDK.